MicrosoftDocs/EdgeEnterprise/edgeenterprise/microsoft-edge-update-progressive-rollout.md

 # Progressive rollouts for Microsoft Edge updates

-Starting with Microsoft Edge 83 release, we will perform gradual rollouts of major updates to Microsoft Edge over the span of a few days.
+Starting with Microsoft Edge 83 release, we will perform gradual rollouts of major updates to Microsoft Edge Stable channel over the span of a few days.
 This progressive rollout allows us to monitor upgrades and safely update the browser across the organization.

 > [!NOTE]
-> This applies to Microsoft Edge version 83 or later.
+> This applies to Microsoft Edge Stable channel version 83 or later.

 ## Why do we need progressive rollout?